 - 1. Adjust the thermostat to the lowest temperature setting. - 2.
 Turn the water heater's on/off switch to the "off" position. - 3.
-Close the Main Gas Shut Off Valve, see Figure 21. - 4.
+Close the Main Gas Shut Off Valve, see Figure 21 on page 24. - 4.
 Wait five (5) minutes for any residual gas to clear. - 5.
-Connect the manometer to the supply gas pressure test port. - 6.
+Open the Supply Gas Pressure Port on the gas control valve by turning the center screw counter-clockwise.
+Connect the manometer to the supply gas pressure test port, see Figure 22. - 6.
 Open the Main Gas Shutoff Valve. - 7.
 Measure and record the supply gas pressure, this is a "static" supply gas pressure reading; while the water heater is not firing.